Reouth/SelectiveControlNet/README.md

 ---
 ### Q3 – Improvements With More Time or Resources
 1. **Pre- and Post-Processing**
-    * Use segmentation-based masks (e.g. SAM)
+   * **Use segmentation-based masks**: Replace rembg with SAM or DeepLab for more accurate and semantically meaningful region separation
-    * Apply soft edge blending
+   * **Apply soft edge blending**: Dilate and feather mask edges to smooth transitions and reduce compositing artifacts
-    * Improve prompt phrasing or weighting
+   * **Improve prompt design**: Use clearer phrasing or apply token weighting to better control visual emphasis in specific regions

 2. **Architectural Enhancements (no retraining)**
-   * Latent space fusion for more coherent merging
+   * **Latent space fusion**: Merge foreground and background in latent space instead of pixel space for improved lighting and shading coherence
-   * Modify attention to route prompts via spatial masks
+   * **Attention-based prompt routing**: Use spatial masks to guide attention layers, so that different prompts apply to different regions without retraining
-   * Stack or interleave multiple control images for region-specific guidance
+   * **Multi-control guidance**: Stack or interleave multiple control images (e.g. lineart for foreground, depth for background) with masks to enable region-specific conditioning
 3. **Training-Based Approaches**
-   * Train mask-aware ControlNet
+   * **Mask-aware ControlNet**: Train a ControlNet variant that explicitly takes both a control image and binary mask as inputs for true spatial control
-   * Associate prompt segments with spatial areas
+   * **Prompt-to-region supervision**: Train models to map parts of the prompt to image regions using attention or segmentation alignment
-   * Extend to video with temporal consistency
+   * **Video extension with temporal control**: Adapt the pipeline for consistent multi-frame generation using temporal-aware diffusion models